 The expected risk

-Meta's action, the decision to accept the calls for violence against the Russians, carries with it an enormous risk.
+Meta's action, the decision to accept calls for violence against the Russians, carries with it enormous risk.

-It is not the first time that Meta faces serious accusations - remember his accusation of incitement to genocide - but this time the consequences could be unexpected.
+It is not the first time that Meta risks serious accusations – we remember his accusation of incitement to genocide – but this time the consequences could be unexpected.

-As it is easy to guess, the measure has ignited the fury of the Russians.
-In response to Zuckerberg's action, Russian regulators have restricted access to Instagram.
+As is easy to imagine, the measure ignited the fury of the Russians.
+In response to Zuckerberg's action, Russian regulators have limited access to Instagram.

-Likewise, the country's prosecutors want designate Meta as an "extremist organization".
+Likewise, the country's prosecutors want designate Meta as an “extremist organisation”.